Do you have a 3-year-old at home who is due to start school in September 2019?

-Lincolnshire parents can pick up an information letter from any Lincolnshire 'early years' provider or school which will provide them with the information they need to apply.
-They can apply online at by clicking here... or ask for a paper application form or make a phone application by contacting the Education Team on 01522 782030.
-Parents can only apply by using one of these three methods.
+Lincolnshire parents can apply online at by clicking here... or make a phone application by contacting the Education Team on 01522 782030.
+Parents can only apply by using one of these two methods.
 If applicants live outside of Lincolnshire then they need to apply to their home Local Authority even if they want a school in Lincolnshire.

 If a parent or carer needs support with the application process due to a variety of reasons such as literacy issues or a language barrier please feel free to contact the Education Team on 01522 782030 or email firstname.lastname@example.org

 Please contact the school to come and have a look around and see all of the exciting changes that are happening in our school for yourself.